 In a recent survey of CMOs, the respondents indicated that they intend to increase their digital marketing spending by 15.1% on average.
 By comparison, the average respondent said they plan to shrink their traditional advertising spending by 1.7%.

 In the meantime, digital marketing budgets have increased by double digits every six months with only one exception.
-The changes equal a 167.5% increase, for an average of 12% every six months.
+The changes equal a 167.5% increase.
+This is for an average of 12% every six months.

 Spending on digital and traditional marketing techniques is diverging.
 The effects are more noticeable in certain industries.
 Business-to-consumer (B2C) companies in particular say that they will have the biggest jumps.
 Product-focused B2C companies intend to increase digital marketing budgets by 17.9%.
 Service-based B2C companies say they will increase their budgets by 18.2%.

 All of these data points indicate a steady stream of dollars flowing into digital channels.
-Companies in all sectors are investing more in online marketing campaigns.
-These include content creation, strategy, management, promotion, and actions like performance measurement.
+Companies in all sectors are investing more in online marketing campaigns, including content creation, strategy, management, promotion, and actions like performance measurement.

 Budgets Stay Largely Flat as a Portion of Marketing Spending and Revenues